ML-KULeuven/socceraction/docs/documentation/faq.rst

 ===

 **Q: What is socceraction?**
-Socceraction is an an open-source Python package that primarily provides an implementation of the VAEP possession value framework.
+Socceraction is an open source Python package that primarily provides an implementation of the VAEP possession value framework.
 However, the package also provides a number of other features, such as API clients for loading data from the most popular data providers and converters for each of these data